ibexa/documentation-user/docs/publishing/publishing.md

+---
+description: You can instantly publish a newly created Content item or save its draft for editing.
+Drafts are autosaved to prevent you from losing your work.
+---

 # Publishing content

 When you publish a Content item, it is given a Location ID and placed in the Content tree.